For professionals looking to move into senior management roles, an MBA is becoming an increasingly popular strategy to gain an edge over their peers.

 In business school, many of the professors are leading business professionals who have held influential posts at blue chip organisations.
 Others have launched startups in various industries.

 "Having these individuals as contacts can be hugely beneficial to your career.
-Ensure that you take the opportunity to build strong professional relationships with your professors, in addition to the academic aspects of your qualification," added Janine.
+Ensure that you take the opportunity to build strong professional relationships with your professors, in addition to the academic aspects of your qualification," added Habiba.

 Make the most of the events organised by the University to develop your knowledge and experience.